What You Should Do If a Claims Adjuster Calls After Your Accident

 It is also important to remember to be an advocate for yourself.
 Bluebook values for your vehicle may not include important factors like your car’s low mileage, good condition, and aftermarket features.
 It’s up to you to make sure this is taken into account by the insurance company.

-The price of used cars is accelerating and property damage assessments aren’t keeping pace with that.
+The price of used cars is accelerating and property damage assessments aren’t keeping pace.
 So, estimates for the value of your vehicle might not reflect the current used car market.
 Look for comparable vehicles within 15 miles of your location.
 Just like in the housing market, this comp can give you a bargaining point to make sure you are fully compensated for your vehicle.

 Do I have a case?